gavz/lucasg.github.io/_posts/2016-03-09-Disable-signature-check-for-drivers.md

 date: 2016-03-09
 ---

 "Recents" Windows (from XP up to 10) force by default drivers to be signed (i.e. by Verisign) in order to be launched.
-This behavior, which has greatly reduced the attack surface for malware creators, can be a hindsrance when you want to develop custom drivers.
+This behavior, which has greatly reduced the attack surface for malware creators, can be a hindrance when you want to develop custom drivers.
 Here's how to disable it.

 <!--more-->